ebuilderCCO/DDC-SDK-Public/android/README.md

     .build(context);
 ```
 #### context ####
-the android app context
+the application context

 #### applicationName ####
-the name of your app, useful when analysing the data
+the name of your application, useful when analysing the data

 #### deviceID ####
 the ID of the device the code will be running on.
 We have historically used IMEI